Accounting is important for all businesses irrespective of their size. The objectives of accounting for small businesses are:

 9. Cash balance

-10. Tax compliance
+10. Tax Compliance

-An important task is ensuring that all the statutory deductions and payments like tax deducted at source (TDS), provident fund, employee state insurance are submitted on time.
+An important task is ensuring that all the statutory deductions and payments like tax deducted at source (TDS), provident fund, and employee state insurance are submitted on time.
 Paysquare deals with auditing queries and e-filing of statutory dues.

 Hassle-Free Accounting for Business Success

-Accounting is an important function of the business, not only because it helps you understand the financial health of the business but also because there are some statutory regulations that need to be complied with.
+Accounting is an essential function of the business, not only because it helps you understand the financial health of the business but also because there are some statutory regulations that need to be complied with.
 Non-compliance has serious consequences.

 With over 17 years worth of experience in the payroll processing and compliance industry, Paysquare has a team of highly experienced professionals who will make sure that the accounting for your business in accordance with the statutory regulations, e-filing your returns on time so that you can concentrate on the growth of your business.